 The immigration officer asked for my exit clearance, I asked what he meant as I had never heard of that.
 He told me because I had been in the Philippines for more than 6 months I needed an exit clearance from an immigration office outside the airport before I could leave.

 I was stunned; missing the flight and the course would cost me thousands of dollars and ruin my plans.
-These were my arguments to I try to persuade the immigration officer, then his supervisor, then his supervisor’s supervisor.
+These were the arguments I tried to persuade the immigration officer, then his supervisor, and then his supervisor’s supervisor.